 It is customary to establish a ratio between business revenue (fare and complementary revenue such as advertising revenue, rent, etc.) and operational expenditure (staff, fuel and electricity costs, day-to-day maintenance, etc.).
-If this revenue-to-spending ratio is at least equal to 1, this would mean that operating costs are covered, a minimum stage in cost recovery.
+If this revenue-to-spending ratio is at least equal to 1, this would mean that operating costs are covered, offering short-term equilibrium.

-But in order to cover more than just operating costs, i.e. to also ensure the replacement and upgrading of equipment, then depreciation of assets must be taken into consideration ( differentiating between rolling stock and infrastructure) via another ratio which shows to what extent the total operating and investment costs are covered by fares (and other business revenues): this would indicate whether full cost recovery is achieved.
+But in order to cover more than just operating costs, i.e. to also ensure the replacement and upgrading of equipment, then investment amortization must be taken into consideration (by differentiating between rolling stock and infrastructure) via another ratio which shows to what extent the total operating and investment costs are covered by fares (and other business revenues): this would mean that operating and investments costs are covered, offering long-term equilibrium.

-Depending on the modes of transport and the manner in which these modes of transport are organised, the fare may or may not cover the full system costs (operations and amortization for equipment).
+Depending on the modes of transport and the manner in which these modes of transport are organised, the fare may or may not cover all of the operating costs (operations and amortization for equipment).
 However, it does not cover new investment spending which is generally borne by the municipality.